Tests and procedures used to diagnose carcinoid tumors include:

 Removing tissue for laboratory testing.
 A sample of tissue from the tumor (biopsy) may be collected to confirm your diagnosis.
 What type of biopsy you'll undergo depends on where your tumor is located.

-In some cases a surgeon may use a needle to draw cells out of the tumor.
-In other cases, a biopsy may be collected during surgery.
+One way of collecting a tissue sample involves using a needle to draw cells out of the tumor.
+Another option may be through surgery.
 The tissue is sent to a laboratory for testing to determine the types of cells in the tumor and how aggressive those cells appear under the microscope.

 Treatment for a carcinoid tumor depends on the tumor's location, whether cancer has spread to other areas of the body, the types of hormones the tumor secretes, your overall health and your own preferences.